wylie/olive-bot/README.md

 # Olive Bot

-This is, essentially, a cloned version of Hubot.
-It has some personal additions, but perhaps I can work those out of here at some point?
+This is, essentially, a cloned version of Hubot but has some personal additions.
+Perhaps I can work those out of here at some point?

 ---